 Best Ohio Race Discrimination Attorney Answer: What laws protect employees against race discrimination against Black employees?
 I was fired today because my boss is a racist?
 How do I report race discrimination by my manager at work?

-At The Spitz Law Firm, LLC, our employment discrimination lawyers always are working to protect and defend current and former employees who have suffered race or color discrimination in the workplace at the hands of racist managers, supervisors, or bosses.
+At Spitz, The Employee’s Law Firm, our employment discrimination lawyers always are working to protect and defend current and former employees who have suffered race or color discrimination in the workplace at the hands of racist managers, supervisors, or bosses.
 No one should have to put up with being harassed, treated differently or wrongfully fired because of his or her race.